numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 <!-- tabs:end -->

-Upon success, a new `External Draft` order is created and its order ID can be extracted from the response body.
+Upon success, a new [Order](/objects/order.md) is created with an `External Draft` status and its order ID can be extracted from the response body.

 ## Processing the Payment